Frequently Used Ubuntu Linux Keyboard Shortcuts on Raspberry Pi 400

 Understanding Computer Memory

-While the CPU acts as the “brain” of the system, memory serves as the workspace where data is stored, accessed, and processed.
+If the CPU acts as the “brain” of the system, memory serves as the workspace where data is stored, accessed, and processed.

 1. Random Access Memory (RAM)